akain0/StyleTransfer_ViT/README.md

   All required packages are installed automatically when you open the notebook in Colab.
 See `requirements.txt` for a static list.

 - **Running in Colab**
   1. Upload `training_pipeline.ipynb` to Colab.
   2. Run all cells—initial cells install dependencies.
   3. Follow the notebook prompts to train or evaluate models.

 All functionality is contained within the notebook.
 Simply open a Jupyter environment and the training pipeline is setup with all necessary hyperparameters.

+## Authors

+- **Chaitanya Tatipigari**
+  Project lead; proposed separability losses; implemented L_sep1 & L_sep2; PyTorch Lightning setup; VGG19 feature extractor.

+- **Alec Kain**
+  Dataset preparation; implemented CAPE, transformer encoders, and patching; explored L1 loss alternatives.

+- **Tyler J. Church**
+  Developed transformer and CNN decoders; managed hyperparameter testing; integrated data modules; helped author the final report.